Roza Chemeris

 Raziat (Roza) Basirovna Chemeris (Роза Басировна Чемерис; née Glubokovskaya; born 7 June 1978) is a Russian politician who was elected to the State Duma on the federal list for the New People party in 2021.

 Political career

+Born on June 11, 1978, in Moscow (birth name: Raziyat Basirovna Gasanova).
+She is the daughter of Elmira Glubokovskaya, a deputy of the 5th State Duma of the Russian Federation from A Just Russia and of the 6th State Duma from United Russia.
+Her stepfather is Mikhail Glubokovsky, a former member of the 1st and 2nd State Dumas from the Yabloko party and a former senator of the Federation Council.
+Her husband is Igor Chemeris, a deputy of the Legislative Assembly of Primorsky Krai.
+Her former husband is Gadzhimagomed Guseynov, First Deputy Minister for the Development of the Russian Far East and Arctic.
+She has three sons.

 Chemeris previously stood for election under the United Russia banner.